Birational geometry of moduli spaces of configurations of points on the line: Symmetries of GIT quotients

 \section{Symmetries of GIT quotients}

-In this section, exploiting these arrangements of linear spaces contained in $\Sigma_{m}$ we described in Section \ref{gSeg} and \ref{linsubsodd}, we manage to compute the automorphism group of the GIT quotients $\Sigma_{2g}$ and $\Sigma_{2g-1}$.
+In this section, exploiting the arrangements of linear spaces contained in $\Sigma_{m}$ we described in Section \ref{gSeg} and \ref{linsubsodd}, we manage to compute the automorphism group of the GIT quotients $\Sigma_{2g}$ and $\Sigma_{2g-1}$.
 In several cases, automorphisms of moduli spaces tend to be modular, in the sense that they can be described in terms of the objects parametrized by the moduli spaces themselves.
-See for instance, \cite{BM13}, \cite{Ma}, \cite{MaM14}, \cite{MaM}, \cite{FM17}, \cite{Ma16}, \cite{FM17b}, \cite{Lin11}, \cite{Ro71} for moduli spaces of pointed and weighted curves, \cite{BGM13} for moduli spaces of vector bundles over a curve, and \cite{BM16} for generalized quot schemes.
+See for instance, \cite{BM13}, \cite{Ma}, \cite{MaM14}, \cite{MaM}, \cite{FM17}, \cite{Ma16}, \cite{FM17b}, \cite{Lin11}, \cite{Ro71} for moduli spaces of pointed and weighted curves, \cite{BGM13}, \cite{AFKM19} for moduli spaces of bundles over a curve, \cite{BM16} for generalized quot schemes, and \cite{Mas18}, \cite{Mas20} for spaces of complete forms.
 We confirm this behavior also for the GIT quotients $\Sigma_{2g}$ and $\Sigma_{2g-1}$.
-We would like to stress that while the results in the above cited paper relies on arguments coming from birational geometry and moduli theory, in this case we use fairly different techniques based on explicit projective geometry.
+We would like to stress that while the results in the above cited paper rely on arguments coming from birational geometry and moduli theory, in this case we use fairly different techniques based on explicit projective geometry.
 While for $\Sigma_{2g-1}$ we will rely on its singularities in the case of $\Sigma_{2g}$ we will make use of the description of its effective cone in Theorem \ref{thmcd}.

 \stepcounter{thm}